chaoss/wg-evolution/metrics/Issues_Closed.md

 # Issues Closed

-Question: What is the count of issues that were closed during a certain period?
+Question: How many issues were closed during a certain period?

 ## Description